-Are you unsure of clothes vs cloths?
+Are you unsure of when to say clothes vs cloths?
 Don’t worry – it’s easy to explain which one you need to use when.
-We’ll also cover pronunciation at the end.

 The word clothes, with the 'e' in it, means garments that can be worn.
 For example, pants, a shirt, dress, skirt, sweater, or jacket: all of those are examples of clothes.

 If you’re talking about something that you or someone else can wear, then you need to use the word clothes.